deltachat/deltachat-pages/_posts/2025-03-17-edit-messages-and-delete-for-all.md

 1. **Delta Chat is not a classic e-mail client.**
    It doesn't show you the content of a mailbox (IMAP) folder.
    Delta only fetches new messages but never looks back at them.
-   The e-mail server functions not a message store but as a message transport.
+   The e-mail server functions not as a message store but as a message transport.
    Chatmail servers in particular are less like GMail and more like Signal in that they constantly remove messages after they were received.